Successful completion of bulk oil removal from the Manolis L shipwreck

-- M.V.
-Manolis L was outbound from Botwood, Newfoundland, to Quebec, loaded with newsprint.
+M.V.
+Manolis L. was outbound from Botwoo, Newfoundland, to Quebec, loaded with newsprint.

-- The vessel ran aground on Blow Hard Rock, Notre Dame Bay, and sank 70 metres.
-The vessel was reported to contain roughly 462 tonnes of heavy fuel and 60 tonnes of diesel.
+The vessel ran aground on Blow Hard Rock, Notre Dame Bay, and sank 70 metres.
+The vessel was reported to contain roughly 462 tonnes of heavy fuel and 60 tones of diesel.

-- We mobilized our members and environmental response equipment to 2 operational sites:
+We mobilized our members and environmental response equipement to 2 operational sites:

-- Oil recovery operation successfully concluded.
-The recovered oil was transported to St. John’s, NL, offloaded and properly disposed by a qualified environmental company.
+Oil recovery operation successfully concluded.
+The recovered oil was transported to St. John’s, NL, offloaded and disposed by a qualified environmental company.

 From May 2013 to September 2017, our associated operational cost was $8.2 million.